 Of course lesbian, gay and bisexual young people have always existed in the world and, therefore, in our classrooms.
 However, because of this law, they did not see themselves reflected in the education they were receiving and did not have the language to describe their own experiences.

-Section 28 was abolished in 2003, and twenty years on from this, we find ourselves moving increasingly towards the right side of history.
+Section 28 was abolished by Tony Blair's Labour Government in 2003, and more than twenty years on from this, we find ourselves moving increasingly towards the right side of history.
 For many more schools than ever before, positive and inclusive education around lesbian, gay and bisexual lives and identities is just part and parcel of teaching all students about the world they actually live in.
 Furthermore, we’re learning to embrace lesbian, gay and bisexual young people as valued, included and visible, simply part of the rich diversity of any (school) community, with more freedom than ever to explore this element of who they are.
-However, as OutUK reported just last week even now there are those backing a parliamentary petition to stop the teaching of relationships and families that are based on anything other than one mother and one father.

 The overall aim of LGBT+ History month is to promote equality and diversity for the benefit of the public.
 This is done by: